Infrastructure and Geotechnics

 - Diametral equipment for repeated load to determine the resilient modulus of asphalt mixtures;

-- Thin film oven test – TFOT, to simulate the ageing of the asphalt binder during machining;
+- Rolling thin film oven test – RTFOT, to simulate the ageing of the asphalt binder during machining;

 - Brookfield rotational viscometer;

-- Apparatus for carrying out the Lottman test (damage induced by moisture);
+- Apparatus for carrying out the Lottman test (moisture-induced damage);

 - Apparatus for carrying out Rice test;